joeymaillette04/ToyotaCV/README.md

 3. Testing and Optimization: Conduct extensive testing to ensure the accuracy, reliability, and speed of the system.
 Optimize the algorithms and parameters as necessary to achieve the desired performance.

+## A Next Step
+After the algorithms previously mentioned detect a hole and ensure that hole must be covered with a sticker, we additionally created a machine-learning model to evaluate the precision and quality of the sticker placement.
+This was implemented by creating a CNN (convolutional neural-network) that was able to detect wrinkles after the placement and training the model to identify whether or not the machine correctly placed this sticker.
+Although we did not have the data or resources to implement this advancement fully, this serves as the grounds to further improve this automation process.

 ## Built With
 In order to develop this computer vision algorithm, we have utilized various tecnologies and frameworks: